-Trump's pick to be top diplomat breaks with him in key ways
+Trump's pick for top diplomat breaks from him in many ways

 Tillerson, by contrast, said he would engage closely with Mexico.

-“Mexico is a longstanding neighbor and friend of this country,” he said.
+“Mexico is a long-standing neighbor and friend of this country,” he said.

 DEFENDING ALLIES